 Shareholders should recognize that adoption of the Supermajority Amendment could enable a minority of the shareholders of United to prevent a transaction favored by a majority of the shareholders.
-Additionally, in some circumstances, the Board of Directors could, by withholding its consent to such a transaction, cause the 75%/75% shareholder vote to be required to approve the transaction, thereby enabling management to retain control over the affairs of United and their present positions with United.
+Additionally, in some circumstances, the Board of Directors could, by withholding its consent to such a present positions with United.
 Finally, shareholders should be aware that the Board of Directors of United owns or controls approximately 25% of United's outstanding shares.